tsuACM/truman_acm_website/_pages/events.markdown

 **TigerHacks**

 Mizzou will be hosting its annual hackathon from **November 3rd-5th**.
 Checkout their website [here][TH] to learn about the event and register.
 ACM is organizing teams to send to TigerHacks.
 If you would like to join us, please sign up [here][THSignUp].
-Please sign up whether or not you have a team or transportation, as we will be helping to organize both once we know who will be attending.
+If you don't yet have a team or transportation, sign up anyway!
+We will be helping to organize both once we know who will be attending.

 <br/>